straw-hat-team/adr/adrs/4937890790/README.md

 optimistic that it may be.
 There is an explicit remapping happening, helping the reader to understand that in this file, for whatever reason, `Button` must become `Btn`.

+Also, having explicit names allows IDEs to figure out what you are trying to accomplish and give you much better autocomplete, refactoring, and automation, since those named-exports are static and don't require compilation, they are able to index the source code easier.

 ## Resolution